Itera/docker-intro-workshop/jupyter_notebook/README.md

-# Data Science using a jupyter notebook
+# Data Science using a Jupyter notebook

+Some tools can be a bit tricky to install on our own system.
+They might have lots of requirements and may not support all operating systems.

-In this task we will create a Docker image we can use to run a jupyter kernel that can run our notebooks.
+In this task we will create a Docker image we can use to run [Jupyter](https://jupyter.org/) notebooks.
+This way we will be able to use it without having to install the correct version of python, jupyter and other tools required to run it.

-We will use the `python:3.6` base image for this task.
+We will use the same `python:3.6` base image for this task as we did for our API.

 ## Install Jupyter
-In order to run our notebooks we need to install jupyter on our image.
+In order to run our notebooks we need to install Jupyter on our image.
 We can install it using the python package installer:
 ```
 pip3 install jupyter
 ```